 Cosmo brought the glowing, golden staff down to the ground.
 As its tip struck the pavement, Tails watched with wide eyes as four, thick tendrils of golden energy – like the roots from a tree – dispersed from the staff and snaked its way towards him and the others.
 The root-like tendril then shot up from the ground and stabbed him in the chest.

 Suddenly, the fox felt a tremendous surge of power coursing through him.
 His body began to glow golden and silver bolts of electricity sparked all around him.
 Tails quickly glanced around him to see that the others all had similar glows around them.
 Cream’s teeth clenched as tight as her fists as she struggled to contain the power within her.
 Next to her, Bark clamped his hand around his Gun-Arm, which was surging with silver electricity.
-Green XIII lumbered up next to him, his crystal body alternated between flashing green and silver.
+Green XIII lumbered up next to the bear, her crystal body alternating between flashing green and silver.

 And then it finally dawned on him.
 He still felt tired.
 He still couldn’t use magic.
 He was in pain and could barely lift his sword.
 But now, as a surge of unstoppable power coursed through him, he truly believed that he and the others could pull off a miracle.

 The fox hefted his sword into an offensive stance and faced Zeta, who was now prepared to strike.
-“Everyone!” he shouted forcefully, the lustre of his aura intensifying as he spoke.
+“Everyone!” he shouted forcefully, the lustre of his aura intensifying.
 “Let’s not let what Cosmo gave to us go to waste!”

-Green XIII roared loudly as he charged forwards first.
-The glow around his body started to pulse faster and faster until only a silver light remained.
-He crossed his arms, slid underneath Zeta’s undercarriage as it passed overtop and then spread them out to release the pent-up energy within.
+Green XIII roared loudly as she charged forwards first.
+The glow around her body started to pulse faster and faster until only a silver light remained.
+She crossed his arms, slid underneath Zeta’s undercarriage as it passed overtop and then spread them out to release the pent-up energy within.
 A brilliant, silvery-green explosion tore off the back three wheels and sent the plum robot toppling forwards face-first into the ground before it could release its flames.
 Sliding to a halt, it then used the three remaining wheels to push itself up, only to be met by Cream.